gvwilson/sdxpy/src/oop/index.md

 but the same behaviors
 (e.g., all squares should have the same methods).
-We can implement this by storing the methods in a dictionary called `Square` that corresponds to a class, and have each individual square contain a reference to that higher-level dictionary ([%f oop-shapes-class %]).
+We can implement this by storing the methods in a dictionary called `Square` that corresponds to a class and having each individual square contain a reference to that higher-level dictionary ([%f oop-shapes-class %]).
 In the code below,
 that special reference uses the key `"_class"`: